ReToCode/knative-multicontainer-probing/README.md

 ```

 #### Summary
-* Exec Liveness probes do have a race-condition
+* Exec liveness probes do have a race-condition
 * As Queue-Proxy is not aware of the (restarting) state of the User-Container, it tries to send traffic to a closed socket
 * For a short period of time, this causes errors to be propagated to the caller outside the system
 * This can be omitted, when the readiness probe fails at the same time as the liveness probe, then traffic is removed during restart